billmoling/optionscanner/README.md

    mkdir -p gateway/config gateway/logs
    ```

    The compose file mounts these folders at `/home/ibkr/.ibgateway` and `/home/ibkr/logs`, respectively.
+They are excluded from version control via `gateway/.gitignore` so they can safely hold runtime data.

 3. **Review application configuration.**
    The default `config.yaml` now targets the gateway container hostname: